 The SFDA categorizes medical equipment into three classes according to the level of control by the government authorities that, in the judgment of the SFDA, is required for their safe and effective operation.
 Class I medical equipment are those medical equipment that require only an ordinary level of control in order to ensure their safe and effective operation.
 Class II medical equipment are those medical equipment that require a heightened level of control in order to ensure their safe and effective operation.
 Class III medical equipment are those medical equipment that are used to support or maintain human life, are implanted into the human body or otherwise pose a potential danger to the human body.
-Class III medical equipment, enterprises that engage in the operation of such equipment, which include gamma knife systems, linear accelerators, MRI systems and PET-CT systems, must each obtain a medical equipment operating enterprise permit from the relevant provincial drug supervision and administration agency.
-As a result, our subsidiaries Shanghai Medstar, Aohua Medical, Xing Heng Feng Medical and Aohua Leasing must each obtain a medical equipment operating enterprise permit from the relevant provincial drug supervision and Administration Regulation effective as of April 1, 2000.
+Class III medical equipment require strict control in order to ensure their safe and effective operation.
+In order to ensure an adequate level of control in the operation of Class III and Class III medical equipment, which include gamma knife systems, linear accelerators, MRI systems and PET-CT systems, must each obtain a medical equipment operating enterprise permit from the relevant provincial drug supervision and administration agency.
+As a result, our subsidiaries Shanghai Medstar, Beijing Yundu and Aohua Technology must each obtain a medical equipment operating enterprise permit from the relevant provincial equipment operation Regulation effective as of April 1, 2000.
 Each such permit is valid for a term of five years and, prior to expiration, must be reviewed by and an extension of its term must be obtained from the relevant authorities.
-All of our aforementioned subsidiaries have received a medical equipment operating enterprise permit.
+All of our aforementioned subsidiaries have received medical equipment operating enterprise permit.